- Search The Registry

 *Black women's history in welding and other government industries is affirmed on Pearl Harbor Day, 1941.

 Coming from throughout the United States, these "Black women" worked tirelessly in shipyards and factories, along railroads, inside administrative offices, and elsewhere to fight the foreign enemy of authoritarianism abroad and the familiar enemy of racism at home.
-At the peak of wartime industrial production, some 2 million women worked in war-related industries.
+Some 2 million women worked in war-related industries at the peak of wartime industrial production.
 Women were crucial in filling domestic war-related roles.

 That pressure came in the summer of 1941 when activists Mary McLeod Bethune and A. Phillip Randolph brought the widespread hiring discrimination to President Franklin Roosevelt, prompting the Commander-in-Chief to sign Executive Order 8802 banning racial discrimination in the defense industry.
 The Order boosted Black women's entry into the war effort; of the 1 million African Americans who entered paid service for the first time following 8802's signing, 600,000 were women.